Westmorland and Furness Council

 Westmorland and Furness Council is the local authority for Westmorland and Furness, a local government district in the ceremonial county of Cumbria, England.
 It is a unitary authority, being a district council which also performs the functions of a county council.
 The council has been under Liberal Democrat majority control since its creation in 2023.
 It has its official headquarters at the Town Hall and adjoining South Lakeland House in Kendal, with additional offices in Barrow-in-Furness and Penrith.
+The council is a constituent member of Cumbria Combined Authority.

 History

 The district of Westmorland and Furness and its council were created in 2023.
 The district covers the combined area of the former districts of Barrow-in-Furness, Eden and South Lakeland.
 The new council took over the functions of the three former district councils plus those of the abolished Cumbria County Council within the area.
 Legally, Westmorland and Furness is both a non-metropolitan district and a non-metropolitan county, but there is no separate county council; instead the district council also performs the functions of a county council, making it a unitary authority.
 For the purposes of lieutenancy and shrievalty, Westmorland and Furness remains part of the ceremonial county of Cumbria.

 The inaugural election to the new council was held on 5 May 2022.
 It initially operated as a shadow authority alongside the outgoing authorities until 1 April 2023, when the new district and its council formally came into being.

+In February 2026, the Cumbria Combined Authority was created to oversee certain strategic issues across both Westmorland and Furness and neighbouring Cumberland.

 Governance

 Westmorland and Furness Council provides both district-level and county-level services.
 The whole area is also covered by civil parishes, which form an additional tier of local government.

 Much of the west of the district lies within the Lake District National Park, and south-eastern parts of the district lie within the Yorkshire Dales National Park.
 In those areas, town and country planning is the responsibility of the national park authorities.
 Westmorland and Furness Council appoints six of its councillors to serve on the 20-person Lake District National Park Authority, and three of its councillors to serve on the 25-person Yorkshire Dales National Park Authority.

+The council is one of two constituent members of the Cumbria Combined Authority, along with Cumberland Council.